jerling2/project-2/README.md

 1. **Docker:** First, ensure that you have Docker installed on your system.
 You can download Docker from [here](https://www.docker.com/).
 2. **Clone the Repository:** Clone this repository to your local machine.
 3. **Navigate to the Project Directory:** Change your working directory to the location where you cloned the repository
-4. **Build Docker Containers:**
+4. **Build Docker Image:** Build the docker image by running this command:
 ```shell
 docker-compose build
 ```
-5. **Launch the Application:** Start the Docker containers and launch the application with the following command:
+5. **Run the Docker Container:** Run the Docker container and launch the application with the following command:
 ``` shell
 docker-compose up -d
 ```